 LG Superfan: Beauty and Wellness Expert Eva Scrivo

-Our ongoing Q&A series features Leonor Greyl brand ambassadors who share our passion for luxurious, healthy hair.
+Our ongoing Q&A series features Leonor Greyl brand superfans and ambassadors who share our passion for luxurious, healthy hair.
 We talk about their career paths, celebrity encounters, style secrets, and more.

 Imagine Catherine Zeta-Jones wielding scissors with surgical precision and mixing color like Vermeer.
-That’s Leonor Greyl brand ambassador Eva Scrivo, as once described perfectly by Marie Claire magazine.
+That’s Leonor Greyl brand superfan Eva Scrivo, as once described perfectly by Marie Claire magazine.

 Eva is a renowned celebrity stylist, New York salon owner, and award-winning author of the ultimate beauty bible.
 (And, yes, she does look a lot like Catherine Zeta-Jones.)